artm-stack/AuraCraft/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-Name: Bug report
+name: Bug report
-About: Report a bug in AuraCraft
+about: Report a bug in AuraCraft
-Title: "[Bug] "
+title: "[Bug] "
-Labels: bug
+labels: bug
-Assignees: ""
+assignees: ""
 ---

 ## Summary